MuhammedZohaib/My-Second-Brain/Probability and Statistics/Statistics.md

 # Group Frequency Distribution:
 The distribution of data into group along with their value.

-* Data -> Homogenous -> Simple Frequency Distribution
+* Data -> Homogeneous -> Simple Frequency Distribution
-* Data -> Heterogenous -> Group Frequency Distribution
+* Data -> Heterogeneous -> Group Frequency Distribution

 # Cumulative Frequency:
 The sum of frequencies from a given minimum point to a maximum point is known as cumulative frequency.